carbon-language/carbon-lang/llvm/docs/CommandGuide/lit.rst

  "shards", and run only one of them.
 Must be used with the ``--run-shard=N`` option, which selects the shard to run.
 The environment variable ``LIT_NUM_SHARDS`` can also be used in place of this option.
-These two options provide a coarse mechanism for paritioning large testsuites, for parallel execution on separate machines (say in a large testing farm).
+These two options provide a coarse mechanism for partitioning large testsuites, for parallel execution on separate machines (say in a large testing farm).